Garry Butterworth

-Garry Butterworth (born 8 September 1969) was a professional footballer, having previously played for Dagenham & Redbridge, Rushden & Diamonds, Farnborough Town, and Kettering Town.
+Garry Butterworth (born 8 September 1969) is a professional footballer, having previously played for Dagenham & Redbridge, Rushden & Diamonds, Farnborough Town, and Kettering Town.
 He was a midfielder.

 Career

 Rushden & Diamonds

 Butterwoth moved to Rushden & Diamonds in 1994 for £22,000, going on to play 368 times for the club, a club record.
 He also set a club record by playing in over 100 consecutive games.
 During his time at the club, Rushden progressed from the Southern Football League Premier Division to the Football League.
 His final game for the club was at Millennium Stadium in the Division Three play-offs.

 His testimonial in 2001 was attended by over 4,000 fans.

 Farnborough Town

 Following his departure from Nene Park Butterworth joined Farnborough Town, who had just gained promotion to the Football Conference.
 He spent just a season there, playing 26 times, and scoring two goals.
 During his season at the club Farnborough enjoyed their best ever spells in the FA Cup (reaching the 4th round), and the quarter-finals of the FA Trophy.